Time Zones in Serbia

 what is the dialing code for Serbia?

 The international dialing code for Serbia is +381.
-If you are calling Serbia from another country, enter +381 before the local number, which is important for business calls, hotel reservations, and customer support contact.
+When calling a Serbian business, hotel, or mobile phone from another country, you start with +381 before the local number.